tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - molecular mimicry hypothesis: some T cells respond to epitope derived from infectious agent can crossreact with self antigen that shares sequence/structural homology with microbial peptide
 ## Discussion
  - **does molecular mimicry result from inherent degeneracy in TCR binding mode (promiscuity) or a structural equivalence between pMHC surfaces presented for TCR recognition? kind of both but seems to lean towards structural equivalence with hotspot mimicry (small number of key residues in TCR binding site rather than high-affinity structural affinity inwhich all binding features would need to be replicated)**, perhaps helps explain why it has been difficult to incriminate specific individual infections in autoimmune disease development (degeneracy in crossreactivity?)
-# T cell receptor beta variable gene polymorphism predicts immune-related adverse events during checkpoint blockade immunotherapy
+# T cell receptor β variable gene polymorphism predicts immune-related adverse events during checkpoint blockade immunotherapy
  - TCRB and TRBV gene polymorphisms implicated in autoimmunity, perhaps irAEs too
  - find TRBV allele haplotype protective against severe irAEs
 # T cell receptor repertoire as a predictor of immune-related adverse events in renal cell carcinoma